rematch/rematch/plugins/select/README.md

 # Rematch Select

-A plugin to add memoized state selection to Rematch - Wires your store models with dependencies and collects their selectors.
-Selectors are created using [reselect](https://github.com/reduxjs/reselect) by default.
+A plugin to add memoized state selection to Rematch.
+Selectors are created using [reselect](https://github.com/reduxjs/reselect) by default and are automatically wired with selector dependencies from other models.

 > This is the documentation for @rematch/select 2.0.
-For older versions see [the legacy docs](https://github.com/rematch/rematch/blob/v1/plugins/select/README.md)
+For older versions see [the legacy docs](https://github.com/rematch/rematch/blob/f59cfeebaf1d3022b308e32d3a3f24440906478c/plugins/select/README.md)

 - [Getting Started](#getting-started)
 - [Building Selectors](#building-selectors)